Blog - Commercial

 The expansive foyer of the modern and sustainable Grosvenor Place, also on Sydney’s historic George Street vein, feels more like a luxury airport lounge than a multi-company reception.

 Another of Seidler’s masterstrokes, Grosvenor Place boasts one of the most expansive and desirable entrances in the Sydney market.
 The lobby area is flooded with natural light and brought to life by a feature-wall of indoor plants.
 Punctuated by colourful art pieces, the lobby reflects the modern organisations within.

 Your office is a reflection of your brand, which means that clients and employees should have a positive experience the moment they step into your building.
 A thoughtful lobby and reception is key to making that all important first impression.

 It’s little wonder that Sydney consistently ranks among the world’s most liveable cities.
 Visiting the so-called ‘Emerald City’ is a breathtaking and full-sensory experience, particularly for out-of-state and international business visitors.
 It’s also no surprise that foreign investment in Australia has hit record highs, with one in three commercial buildings sold going to overseas investors.

 Want to learn more about commercial opportunities in the Sydney CBD?
-Talk to us at TGC today.
+Talk to the agents at TGC today!